 Penalty: $1 000.

-113. Right of mortgagor to redeem goods
+113. Mortgagor’s right to redeem goods in mortgagee’s possession

 (1) Where a mortgagee takes possession of goods subject to a regulated mortgage, the mortgagor may redeem the goods by discharging his obligations under the mortgage in accordance with subsection (2).